For active projects and detours visit: https://westtownpa.org/roads-public-works/

 Good Stewardship Award 2024

-This year’s recipient are the owner’s of 1119 Chateau Drive, James and Frances Lees.
+Congratulations to the owner’s of 1119 Chateau Drive, James and Frances Lees.
 The original part of their stone farmhouse was built in 1718.
-The Lees received recognition for the preservation of their house, and were awarded a plaque at Westtown Day on October 6.
+The Lees received recognition for the preservation of their house, and were awarded a plaque at Westtown Day on October 6, 2024.

 Updated Westtown History Book is available now – HERE